hzz0024/hzz0024.github.io/_posts/2020/2020-06-16-single_generation_selection.markdown

 <img src="https://hzz0024.github.io/images/SGS/S4.jpeg" alt="img" width="800"/>

-In this part the remained question is
+In this part the left question is

 - where should I obtain the theta (M) values, from the angsd result or from the equation (5) in Tajima (1989)